 The devil is in the details.
 When using numbers in your thesis, there are several important conventions.
 These conventions make the numbers esier to read and avoid misunderstandings.

 - Mind the number of significant digits.
 It is best to keep the number of digits at 3 or 4.
 This facilitates easy reading.
 For in stance, don’t present the number 0.0076584739, but round it to 0.00766 or 0.77%.
 If this number refers to a unit of measurement such as gram, it is even better to write 7.65 mg.
-By doing this, you the reader is able to see difference between the numbers more easily.
+This enables the reader to see differences between the magnitude of the numbers more easily.

 - Mind the decimal point.
 In English texts, your interest rate would be 8.5%, while in the rest of Europe it would be 8,5%.
 In a similar way, you would earn 20.000 Euro in mainland Europe but 20,000 GBP in the UK or the US.
 Doing this wrong and may lead to serious misunderstandings.